ACES: GPU Programming

 • Introduction to CUDA exercises (Spring 2023): TGZ

-• Understand the Basics of CUDA: Learn the fundamentals of CUDA, including its architecture, and how it exposes GPU parallelism for general-purpose computing.
+• Learn the fundamentals of CUDA, including its architecture, and how it exposes GPU parallelism for general-purpose computing.

-• Familiarize with CUDA Programming: Understand how to write CUDA programs, including how to manage devices, memory, and execute kernels on the GPU
+• Write CUDA programs, including managing devices and memory, and execute kernels on the GPU

-• Learn Parallel Programming Concepts: Grasp the concepts of parallel programming in CUDA, including how to launch kernels, manage threads, and optimize performance.
+• Perform parallel programming in CUDA, including launching kernels, managing threads, and optimizing performance.